edamame-course/FastQC/2016-06-22_FastQC_tutorial.md

 If a certain sequence is calculated to represent more than 0.1% of the entire genome, it will be flagged as an overrepresented sequence and yield a warning for this module.
 The presence of sequences that represent more than 1% of the whole genome will result in a failure, as seen above.
 These overrepresented sequences are seen because we are looking at 16S data; if we did not see this many overrepresented sequences, there would be a serious problem.
 Another frequent source of "overrepresented sequences" is Illumina adapters, which is why it's a good idea to trim sequences before running FastQC.

-The program searches for possible matches to identified overrepresented sequences; although this search frequently returns "no hit", it is usually quite easy to identify the overrepresented sequences by doing a BLAST search.
+The program searches for possible matches to identified overrepresented sequences; although this search frequently returns "no hit" (as seen in our example), it is usually quite easy to identify the overrepresented sequences by doing a BLAST search.

 ###11: Adapter content